angy91m/symcryptor/README.md

 * `data` Required - The data you want to encrypt
 * `key` Required - The key you want to use for encryption (it must be of 256-bit)
 * `hashKey` Optional - The key you want to use to sign encrypted data
-* `customization` Optional - A string you want to pass to hash algorithm (like AAD in AES-GCM)
+* `customization` Optional - Some data you want to pass to hash algorithm (like AAD in AES-GCM)
 * `bytes` Optional - If `true` return `Uint8Array` instead of `Buffer` on fulfillment

 #### Return